nicomo/idref/README.md

 # idref-client

-## DO NOT USER
+## DO NOT USE

 _Work in progress_

 A Golang client for the Web Services available for IdRef - a service run by ABES in France to expose authority records from Calames (EAD finding aids), Sudoc (Union catalog) and theses.fr (French PhDs).

-The web services are documented (French only afaik) at [http://documentation.abes.fr/aideidrefdeveloppeur/index.html]
+The web services are documented (French only afaik) at http://documentation.abes.fr/aideidrefdeveloppeur/index.html

 ## Covered